julianstein/julianstein-net/_pages/dynamic/the-wind-repeats-itself-blue-grama.md

 ### _tall grasses, photoresistors, sound, physical models, oscillating fan, light, custom software_

-### the movement of grasses embedded with photocell sensors are set in motion by wind, exciting by a series of sonic physical models.
+### tall grasses that are embedded with photocell sensors are set in motion by wind, exciting a series of sonic physical models.